Blog

 June 18th, 2011

-If you like “Shushi”, watch these guys perform a wasabi overdose and wash it down with wines from Austra, the UK, and Spain!
+If you like “Shushi”, watch these guys perform a wasabi overdose and wash it down with wines from Austria, the UK, and Spain!

 Sushi Shop: Japanese-French fusion